 - Magnum Opus Dissonance: Too Human was Denis Dyack's baby, but hardly any gamers shed a tear when the game got Screwed by the Lawyers.
 On the other hand, much was lamented over the loss of most chances of getting a sequel to Eternal Darkness.

 - Protection from Editors: Silicon Knights, while being published by Nintendo and Konami, was under strong editorial control because those companies had quality brand names to protect.
 The success of Eternal Darkness and Metal Gear Solid: The Twin Snakes earned SK a lot of clout to shrug off the editorial control.
-Unfortunately for them, what followed were two major flops.
+Unfortunately for them, that editorial control prevented Dyack from running things into the ground, and what followed were two major flops.

 - Stillborn Franchise: